Brown Advisory Global Leaders Sustainable Fund

 Invests in social solutions companies

-Find funds that invest in companies where a major part of their business is specifically aimed at helping to address social challenges. e.g. companies helping to address poverty.
-How The Fund Works
+Invest in companies where a major part of their business is specifically aimed at helping to address social challenges. e.g. companies helping to address poverty.
+How The Fund/Portfolio Works

 Positive selection bias